codeskyblue/gohttp/README.md

 # HTTP Watcher

-A server that automatically reload browsers when file changed, helper developers focus on coding.
+A server that automatically reload browsers when file changed, help developers focus on coding.

 No copy and paste javascript code needed, just start `http-watcher`, that's all.